 Snow Sledding or Tubing Spots near Los Angeles for SoCal Kids To Play Winter

 Snow in LA?
 Why not!
 Living near the beach doesn't mean sand sledding is our only winter sport.
 A short drive up into the mountains allows our SoCal kids the magical mixture of snow, cold air, velocity, and cocoa that makes snow sledding and tubing endlessly enticing.
 Skiing is great, but there's nothing quite like good, old-fashioned sledding.
-Most of the locations below are open for business by Thanksgiving weekend for winter adventures.

 The list includes established snow play destinations as well as some off-the-beaten-path places to try.
 Most of the established spots are open on holidays—assuming there is snow or the ability to make it.
 Always call or check the websites before heading out.
 The off-the-beaten-path spots don't produce snow, so for those you just have to keep an eye on the weather.